tangjm/game-of-life-visualisation/GameOfLife.md

 The Game of life is a zero player game developed in the 70s by John Horton Conway.
 Check out the [wikipedia article](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for a full description.
 The evolving state of the game is determined by the initial configuration - some configurations become infinitely evolving constellations, others eventually evolve into a stable patterns, whilst others die off completely.
-It is commonly used as a tech test as it can be solved in many different ways that clearly show the level of the programmer.

 ### The Brief